FairwindsOps/reckoner/DESIGN.md

 * Replaceing Tiller
 * Creation or modification of Helm charts
 * Overwriting portions of a chart's output (eg Kustomize or Ship)
+* Managing installation versions of Helm and Tiller

 ## Architecture